If you’re interested in American history, few places offer as much as Williamsburg. From the Governor's Palace

 Where to stay:

 There are many fabulous accommodations in Williamsburg to choose from.
-For wallet-friendly lodging, check out the Best Western Plus Historic Area Inn
+For wallet-friendly lodging, check out the Best Western Historic Area Inn

 or the Westgate Historic Williamsburg Resort